jobannon/deployadactyl/README.md

 Deployadactyl requires Go version 1.6 or greater.

 **Documentation:** _godoc link/badge_

 **Build Status:** _build status badge_

 **Test Coverage:** _coverage badge_

 With Deployadactyl you can register your event handlers to perform any additional actions your deployment flow may require.
 For us, this meant adding handlers that would open and close change records, as well as notify anyone on pager duty of significant events.

 ## How it works

 Deployadactyl works by utilizing the [Cloud Foundry CLI](http://docs.cloudfoundry.org/cf-cli/) to push your application.
-It grabs a list of foundations from the Deployadactyl config, logs into each one and calls `cf push`.
+It grabs a list of foundations from the Deployadactyl config, logs into each one, and calls `cf push`.
 The general flow is to fetch your artifact, unzip it, and push it.
 Deployadactyl utilizes [blue green deployments](https://docs.pivotal.io/pivotalcf/devguide/deploy-apps/blue-green.html) and if it's unable to push your application it will rollback to the previous version.

 ## Dependencies